Julie Rydahl Bukh

 Julie Rydahl Bukh (born 9 January 1982) is a Danish former football midfielder who most recently played for Brøndby IF and the Denmark national team.
 As well as teams in her native Denmark, Rydahl Bukh played for clubs in Sweden, Australia, and the United States.
 She was described by UEFA as a technically gifted and creative left-sided attacking midfielder.

 Club career

-Rydahl won six successive Elitedivisionen championships with Brøndby IF, before moving to Swedish club Linköpings FC alongside her girlfriend Cathrine Paaske in November 2008.
+Rydahl won six successive league championships with Brøndby IF, before moving to Swedish club Linköpings FC alongside her girlfriend Cathrine Paaske in November 2008.
 She was recovering from a serious knee injury and did not play until March 2009.
 Rydahl and Paaske left three games before the end of Linköpings' championship-winning season for contracts with Sydney FC in the Australian W-League.
 Rydahl struck the winning goal in Sydney's 3–2 Grand Final win over Brisbane Roar.

 After leaving Sydney FC, Rydahl and Paaske had expected to join the American Women's Professional Soccer (WPS) league, having signed contracts with Los Angeles Sol.
 When the Sol went into liquidation Rydahl returned to Denmark and joined Brøndby's sworn rivals Fortuna Hjørring instead.
 In January 2011, she rejoined Brøndby, after a short interlude with Pali Blues.